Need help now? Call 403-815-3040 or book your consultation.

 Why are my teeth sensitive to cold?

-This is usually caused by enamel wear, gum recession, or exposed dentin.
+Usually due to enamel wear, gum recession, or exposed dentin.

 How do I fix cold sensitive teeth?